Verifying Chemical Reaction Network Implementations: A Pathway Decomposition Approach: Handling the general case

-\begin{theorem} Suppose an implementation CRN $\mathcal C_2$ is a correct implementation of the target CRN $\mathcal C_1$ according to the hybrid approach.
+\begin{theorem} Suppose an implementation CRN $\mathcal C_2$ is a correct implementation of the target CRN $\mathcal C_1$ according to the compositional hybrid approach.
 Then, there exists a mapping $m$ from $\mathcal V$ to states of $\mathcal C_1$ such that the following two conditions hold. \begin{enumerate} \item Let $q$ and $S$ be a pathway and a state in $\mathcal C_1$ such that $q$ can occur in $S$.
-Then, for any state $S'$ that uses species from $\mathcal V$ such that $m(S')=S$, there exists a formal pathway $p$ in $\mathcal C_2$ that can occur in $S'$ and can be interpreted as $q$ under $m$. \item Any formal pathway $p$ in $\mathcal C_2$ can be interpreted as some pathway $q$ in $\mathcal C_1$ under $m$. \end{enumerate} \end{theorem} \begin{proof} Let $m$ be the interpretation map provided by the weak bisimulation equivalence \cite{Qing}, and $\mathcal I$ the formal basis of $\mathcal C_2$ with respect to $\mathcal V$ as formal species. \begin{enumerate} \item By the equivalence theorem in Section 2.3 of \cite{Qing}, we have a pathway $p'$ in $\mathcal I$ that can occur in $S'$ and $m(p')=q$.
-Now replace each reaction in $p'$ by the prime formal pathway that implements that reaction and call the resulting pathway $p$.
+Then, for any state $S'$ in $\mathcal C_2$ that uses species from $\mathcal V$ such that $m(S')=S$, there exists a formal pathway $p$ in $\mathcal C_2$ that can occur in $S'$ and can be interpreted as $q$ under $m$. \item Any formal pathway $p$ in $\mathcal C_2$ can be interpreted as some pathway $q$ in $\mathcal C_1$ under $m$. \end{enumerate} \end{theorem} \begin{proof} Let $m$ be the interpretation map provided by the weak bisimulation equivalence \cite{Qing,Johnson2016}, and $\mathcal I$ the formal basis of $\mathcal C_2$ with respect to $\mathcal V$ as formal species. \begin{enumerate} \item By Theorem \ref{thm:qing}, we have a pathway $p'$ in $\mathcal I$ that can occur in $S'$ and $m(p')$ is equal to $q$ up to addition or removal of trivial reactions.
+Now replace each reaction in $p'$ by the prime pathway that implements that reaction and call the resulting pathway $p$.
 Clearly, $p$ can occur in $S'$.
 To show that $p$ can be interpreted as $q$ under $m$, observe that the first condition of Definition~\ref{def:interpretation} follows from the fact that $q$ can clearly occur in $m(S')$ and $S'$ is a superset of the initial state of $p$ (because $p$ can occur in $S'$).
 Since $p$ and $p'$ have the same initial and final states and $m(p')=q$, we also satisfy the second condition.
-The final condition trivially follows from the way $p$ was constructed and the fact that $m(p')=q$. \item By Theorem \ref{thm:interpretation}, $p$ can be interpreted as some pathway $p'$ in $\mathcal I$.
+The final condition trivially follows from the way $p$ was constructed and the fact that $m(p')$ was equal to $q$ up to addition or removal of trivial reactions. \item By Theorem \ref{thm:interpretation}, $p$ can be interpreted as some pathway $p'$ in $\mathcal I$.
 Let $q$ be the pathway we obtain by removing all the trivial reactions from $m(p')$.
 Now we show that $p$ can be interpreted as $q$ under $m$.
-For the first condition of Definition~\ref{def:interpretation}, use the equivalence theorem in Section 2.3 of \cite{Qing} to see that $q$ can occur in $m(S)$, where $S$ is the initial state of $p'$ and therefore also of $p$.
+For the first condition of Definition~\ref{def:interpretation}, we use Theorem \ref{thm:qing} to see that $q$ can occur in $m(S')$ where $S'$ is the initial state of $p'$.
+Since $p'$ can occur in the initial state of $p$, this implies that $q$ can also occur in $m(S)$ where $S$ is the initial state of $p$.
 The second condition follows immediately from the way $q$ was constructed and the fact that $p$ and $p'$ have the same net effect.
-The final condition follows from the fact that $p$ can be interpreted as $p'$ in $\mathcal I$ and that $m(p')=q$ up to removal of trivial reactions. \end{enumerate} \end{proof} The above theorem provides a sense in which the hybrid definition is a good notion, similar to one provided by Theorem \ref{thm:interpretation}.
-While this approach seems to be the most general approach proposed thus far in terms of the range of implementations that it can address, its exact capabilities are not completely understood at present.
-Probing the potential of this approach is an important open question.
+The final condition follows from the fact that $p$ can be interpreted as $p'$ in $\mathcal I$ and that $m(p')=q$ up to removal of trivial reactions. \end{enumerate} \end{proof}